DIY Ganesha Clay Sculpture At Home USA

 2. Always pull out a small ball of fresh clay to make smaller details like the jewelry.
 If you use clay that has sat on the table and been exposed to the air for even 5 or 10 minutes, you will not be able to create finely-detailed jewelry.
 Even if you do manage to knead the clay and create a thin rope of jewelry- it will most likely develop cracks while drying.

 3. Use liquid glue or small toothpicks to create structure.
-Since I am a slow and meticulous sculptor, I have a few hacks that I use to ensure that Ganesha holds together nicely.
-I cut a toothpick into bits and insert that as support between joints- Like where the hands join the body, etc. You can also add a tiny teenie drop of glue if you are not certain.
+Since I am a slow and meticulous sculptor, I have a few hacks that I use to ensure that Ganesha clay sculpture holds together nicely.
+I cut a toothpick into bits and insert that as support between joints- Like where the hands join the body, etc. You can also add a tiny drop of glue if you are not certain.

 4. Place your idol on a paper plate to dry.
 Allow enough time for your Ganesha to dry.
 It can take anywhere from 12hrs to 3 days depending on the size you choose to make.
 To speed up the drying I like to place my Ganesha on a paper plate instead of any other surface.
 The paper will absorb some of the moisture from the bottom of the idol as it dries.